Last updated on July 24th, 2023 at 05:20 pm

 7. Dreams are not like winning the lottery.

-They’re like WORK.
-You have to show up everyday and give it your all (even on bad days) to get anything in return.
-When you put the effort and intention in, the returns end up being beyond your wildest dreams.
+They’re like work.
+You must show up daily and give it your all (even on bad days) to get anything in return.
+When you put the effort and intention in, the returns are beyond your wildest dreams.

 Iman Woods is an American artist who specializes in pin-up photography.
 Through a unique and therapeutic process, she’s spent over a decade in perfecting, Iman helps women undo the damage from a negative self-image and unrealistic beauty industry expectations.
 She helps women embrace their own style of beauty and see themselves in a new light.
 You can find her on her website, ImanWoods[dot]com.

 Note: Articles by Iman may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.